UniMath/agda-unimath/src/order-theory/strict-order-preserving-maps.lagda.md

 ## Properties

-### The identity homomorphism of stricly preordered sets
+### The identity homomorphism of strictly preordered sets

 ```agda
 module _